Skip to main content

 Foundation Degree in Agriculture and Technology

-This course, validated by Ulster University, aims to equip students with the knowledge and skills base to allow them to pursue a successful career in the agri-food sector and enable them to cope with ongoing challenges and changes within the industry whilst ensuring that they are both technically and practically competent.
+This course, validated by Ulster University, aims to equip students with the knowledge and skills base to allow them to pursue a successful career in the agri-food sector.
+It will enable graduates to adapt to changing industry needs, whilst ensuring that they are both technically and practically competent.
 This Foundation Degree is available to study on a full-time or part-time basis.

 This course is available to study full or part-time.
 Part-time students will study the same compulsory modules and select from the same optional modules as per full-time provision.